What Is The Cosmic Wheel (Part 4)

 The Splitting of The Court of Azathoth

-Over the next few weeks/months, Mi-go and Shoggoth forces joined to fight Elder Children tribes throughout the Southlands of Rodinia.
-All of the major Elder cities up to Kadath had been sacked.
+Over the next few weeks/months, Mi-go and Shoggoth forces joined to fight the Aryan tribes throughout the Southlands of Rodinia.
+All of the major Aryan cities up to Kadath had been sacked.

 Next month we'll take a step back and see what Yahweh and his Divine Council have been doing during these events.
 We'll also see what Azathoth's next moves will be in retaliation to his betrayal twice over as we begin to bring a close to the Creation Wars and the newly forged destiny of The Sheolic Wheel.